SRON-ESG/HyperGas/doc/source/batch_processing.rst

 -------------------

 This script reads L2 data and plots images as PNG files.
-These images are then combined into chunked HTML files using Folium.
+These images are then combined into chunked HTML files using `Folium <https://python-visualization.github.io/folium/latest/>`_.
 Users can view multiple variables across different days by toggling layers in the HTML interface.

 The script supports modifying following parameters: